 - We leave a Historical Container to enhance the lesson presented.
 Family passes are given to students to bring their family to the Museum.

 - Sixth Grade

-- All sixth graders come to the Museum over a two-day lesson and tour of the Museum that introduces their Economics Unit using their vocabulary as it applies to the manufacturing sites in early Chagrin Falls.
-The natural resources of the Chagrin River and trees were the draw to settle this area.
+- All sixth graders come to the Museum over a two-day period as part of their Economics Unit.
+The students are taught economics vocabulary as it applies to manufacturing sites in early Chagrin Falls.

 - Multiple Grades

 - A class of 4th 5th and 6th graders comes to the Museum to research a building older than 100 years in Chagrin Falls.
 They work in groups, and present their research, with photos, on their Chrome book for a QR reader to be put onto the building.

 - The eleventh-grade government classes receive a lesson on the history of Government in Chagrin Falls, that lesson is followed with a lesson of Chagrin Falls government solving a Village problem.
 The students choose to learn about illegal gambling and horse racing 100 years ago in Chagrin.